wp-e-commerce/Gold-Cart/readme.txt

 * Various Fixes

 2.9.8
-* Add: BluePay to send cart items in the comments field.
+* Update: BluePay to send cart items in the comments field.
-* Change: Various gateways fixes
+* Update: SagePay gateway updated to protocol 3.00 ( Effective July 31st 2015 )
+* Update: eWay now uses Direct Connection and client side encryption of card fields.
+No need for PCI Compliance